The All Kids Dental Difference

-Who will be placing my child’s sealants, who places and finishes the filling once the cavity is removed, and who gives my child the local anesthetic injection?
+Who will be placing and finishes my child's fillings filling once the cavity is removed, and who gives my child the local anesthetic injection?

 The State of Colorado does not require that these procedures be performed by the doctor.
-Because we’re a “Center for Excellence,” the doctors at All Kids Dental believe that your child deserves the doctor’s time and quality can only be ensured when the doctors perform these procedures themselves.
+Because we are committed to excellence in our treatment, the doctors at All Kids Dental believe that your child deserves the doctor’s time and quality can only be ensured when the doctors perform these procedures themselves.

 Parents in the treatment room are able to see firsthand how care is delivered to their child.
 We enjoy our reputation within the dental community and are committed to excellence when caring for your youngster.

 Why not use silver/mercury amalgam fillings for my child’s cavities?

 Although they’re more expensive, All Kids Dental uses bonded white fillings rather than amalgam.
 The research shows that more than 30% of the silver mercury fillings placed on baby teeth will break and have to be replaced within 18 to 20 months.
 Retreatment of failed work is not only expensive, but means your child will have to go through having the same tooth treated twice.

 What can parents do to prevent ongoing cavity problems?